Cervicalgia ICD 10 (M54.2): ICD 10 Code for Neck Pain Billing Guide

 Documentation Requirements

-ProMBS Tip: Strong documentation increases first-pass claim acceptance and reduces audit risk.
+ProMBS Tip: Strong, detailed documentation increases first-pass acceptance and reduces payer audits.

 Let ProMBS Help You Code with Confidence